-All graziers in the Wet Tropics, Burdekin and Mackay Whitsunday catchments are required to observe mandatory requirements when using herbicides that contain ametryn, diuron or hexazinone:

-- do not apply within 20m of all down-slope water bodies, or - at the time of spraying, have a 5m effective vegetated treatment area (EVTA) between the edge of the downslope water body and any point where low-flow run-off exits the inter-row furrows.
+All graziers in the Wet Tropics, Burdekin and Mackay Whitsunday catchments are required to observe mandatory requirements when using herbicides that contain ametryn, diuron or hexazinone.
+These include not applying within 20 metres of all down-slope water bodies, or at the time of spraying, have a 5m effective vegetated treatment area (EVTA) between the edge of the down-slope water body and any point where low-flow run-off exits the inter-row furrows.